Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/material.md

 ## Custom Material

-By default, the game cannot load custom materials because there is no color mapping for them.
-To make your custom material display properly, you must define its colors in the `tag` column.
+A custom material without a color mapping still loads — the game auto-creates a default (gray) entry and logs it — but it will not display with your intended colors.
+To make your custom material display properly, define its colors in the `tag` column.

 ### Color Tags